bhargavchukka234/TwoPhaseCommit/README.txt

 Case 3: Scenario where coordinator does not receive ACK for the COMMIT decision Simulation steps:
-1. tart all cohorts with the command “python3 cohort.py -p <postgres-port> -q <cohort-queue-id> -c”
+1. Start all cohorts with the command “python3 cohort.py -p <postgres-port> -q <cohort-queue-id> -c”
 2. Start the coordinator with the command “python3 coordinator.py -n <num-of-cohorts> -t test3”
 3. The following observations are expected:
    a.
 Coordinator times out waiting for ACK from cohorts.